GefullteTaubenbrust2/VoluMol/README.md

 - `path` Relative path to the file including its name.

+### `loadSDFile(path)`
+Loads a SD file and disables previous isosurfaces/volumetrics.
+Note that this is the only format that supports multiple bonds.
+For files with multiple molecules, only the first will be loaded.
+- `path` Relative path to the file including its name.

 ### `loadCubeFile(path)`
 Loads a Gaussian cube file and disables previous isosurfaces/volumetrics.
 The present volumetric data can be visualized directly using `setIsosurface()` and/or `setVolumetric()`.
+- `path` Relative path to the file including its name.

+### `loadNormalModes(path)`
+Loads a set of normal modes and disables previous isosurfaces/volumetrics.
+This requires an appropriate molecule to already be loaded.
+The accepted format is that of ORCA's `NORMAL MODES` output, containing only the relevant table.
 - `path` Relative path to the file including its name.